Stryker High School: History

+In its current campus, they house students grades 7-12.

+A new high school building was constructed in 2009, with its old building being torn down shortly after.

 In February 2016, Stryker announced plans to bring back their football team after 85 years.
 They intend to play at the junior high level before working their way up to a varsity program.
-In May 2017, Stryker announced that they will join the Toledo Area Athletic Conference for football only beginning with the 2018 season.
+In May 2017, Stryker joined the Toledo Area Athletic Conference for football only beginning with the 2018 season, where the remained until they became a founding member of the Northern 8 Football Conference, an 8-man football conference in 2019.